 While economic prosperity and family connectedness are not the only considerations that influence individual flourishing, it is incontestable that these are two of the most important considerations that influence human decision-making and activity.
-This is demonstrated by the mass people movement that is influenced by the search for wealthier lands and the fact that when people do move, they often do so with their family, irrespective of the risks involved.
-There is a profound difference in the level of disadvantage that would be experienced, for example, by an offender who is to be deported to Sweden compared to one whose country of reference is Syria or especially if the Swedish national had most of his or her family still residing in Sweden, while the family of the Syrian offender are all living in Australia.
+This is demonstrated by the mass movement of people that is influenced by the search for wealthier lands and the fact that when people do move, they often do so with their family, irrespective of the risks involved.
+There is a profound difference in the level of disadvantage that would be experienced, for example, by an offender who is to be deported to Sweden, compared to one whose country of reference is Syria — especially if the Swedish national had most of their family still residing in Sweden, while the family of the Syrian offender are all living in Australia.

-The range of considerations that are relevant to whether an offender is likely to prosper by being deported should not be foreclosed to family and economic considerations.
+The range of considerations that are relevant to whether an offender is likely to prosper by being deported should not be foreclosed by family and economic considerations.
 Thus, if the prosecution can establish that there are other factors in the offender’s home country that are very advantageous to the offender (such as exceptional employment opportunities), these should be relevant to the inquiry.
-However the above discussion at least sets out the key considerations that can be used by courts to assess whether an offender is likely to experience a meaningful hardship if he or she is deported.
+However, the above discussion at least sets out the key considerations that can be used by courts to assess whether an offender is likely to experience a meaningful hardship if they are deported.

 The Presumptive Position: The Risk of Deportation Mitigates Sentence

-In performing the above calculus, it is important to have a presumptive position.
-To this end, it should be that deportation is an event that constitutes additional hardship.
-It is clear that by their very presence in Australia, offenders have displayed a preference for at least spending some time in Australia and the negation of this preference is something that the offenders almost certainly do not want.
+In the above calculus, it is important to have a presumptive position.
+To this end, the presumptive position should be that deportation is an event that constitutes additional hardship.
+It is clear that by their very presence in Australia, offenders have displayed a preference for at least spending some time in Australia, and the negation of this preference is something that offenders almost certainly do not want.
 In light of this, it follows that the presumption should be that deportation is a detriment.
-If the prosecution want to displace this presumption, they would need to adduce evidence that the circumstances in the offender’s home country are at least objectively not likely to be worse than in Australia and that the balance of the offender’s family are in his or her home country (or a combination of these two factors need to be established).
+If the prosecution wants to displace this presumption, they would need to adduce evidence that the circumstances in the offender’s home country are at least objectively not likely to be worse than in Australia, and that the balance of the offender’s family are in their home country (or a combination of these two factors would need to be established).

-The Reform Framework — Rescinding the Discount when Deportation Is Not Ordered
+The Reform Framework: Rescinding the Discount when Deportation Is Not Ordered

-An obvious shortcoming associated with determining whether the risk of the deportation should reduce penalty severity is that the key consideration underpinning the inquiry — deportation — is always speculative.
-This introduces a high degree of unpredictability into the process and potential unfairness.
-If, for example, an offender receives a penalty discount on account of the risk of deportation but ultimately is not removed from the country at the expiration of the sentence, he or she will have benefited unfairly from the approach set out above.
+An obvious shortcoming associated with determining whether the risk of deportation should reduce penalty severity is that the key consideration underpinning the inquiry — deportation — is always speculative.
+This introduces a high degree of unpredictability — and potential unfairness — into the process.
+If, for example, an offender receives a penalty discount on account of the risk of deportation but ultimately is not removed from the country at the expiration of the sentence, they will have benefited unfairly from the approach set out above.
 Logically, the manner in which to ameliorate this uncertainty is to reduce the size of the potential discount by the magnitude of the possibility that it will not eventuate.
-However, this is a calculus that is not possible to apply with any degree of precision given that it is feasible to assign even a crude mathematical possibility to the likelihood that deportation will occur.
-As we have seen, the Minister does not make a decision about whether to rescind a deportation order until after an offender has been sentenced and there are numerous considerations which impact this decision.
+However, this is a calculus that is not possible to apply with any degree of precision, given that it is not feasible to assign even a crude mathematical possibility to the likelihood that deportation will occur.
+As we have seen, the Minister does not make a decision about whether to rescind a deportation order until after an offender has been sentenced, and there are numerous considerations which impact this decision.
 This uncertainty associated with the deportation decision is increased by the fact that this decision can be appealed.